RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 The upgraded instance receives updates from upgraded and non-upgraded instances.

 {{% note %}}
+To avoid temporary inconsistencies between the instances, we recommend that you:
-We highly recommend that you upgrade all instances of a specific CRDB within a reasonable time frame and before you do global operations on this CRDB, like removing instances or adding new instances, to avoid temporary inconsistencies between the instances.
+- Upgrade all instances of a specific CRDB within a reasonable time frame
+- Wait until all instances of the CRDB are upgrade before you do global operations on this CRDB, such as removing instances or adding new instances
 {{% /note %}}

 After you upgrade an instance to use the new protocol version,